-(A) the persons it has paid or for whom it has paid;

-(B) insurance companies; or

-(C) other organizations.
+- (A) the persons it has paid or for whom it has paid; - (B) insurance companies; or - (C) other organizations.
 The "amount of the payments made" includes the reasonable cash value of any benefits provided in the form of services.

-(Reference: Rules in subsection 38a-480-5 (e) below.)
+(Reference: Rules in subsection 38a-480-5 (e) of the Regulations of Connecticut State Agencies.)